victor/whereami/README.md

 So what is it?
 ==============

-whereami is a simple command-line utility that outputs your geographical coordinates, as determined by Core Location, which uses nearby WiFi networks with known positions to pinpoint your position.
-It outputs them to the standard output in an easy to parse format, in good UNIX fashion.
+whereami is a simple command-line utility that outputs your geographical coordinates, as determined by Core Location, which uses nearby WiFi networks with known positions to pinpoint your location.
+It prints them to the standard output in an easy to parse format, in good UNIX fashion.

 Requirements
 ============

-wherami only works in versions of Mac OS X 10.6 (Snow Leopard) or greater, as it makes use of the Core Location framework.
+whereami only works in versions of Mac OS X 10.6 (Snow Leopard) or greater, as it makes use of the Core Location framework.

 TODO